FIU-ELF/Smarter-Every-Day/README.md

 3. (B) Fregat Debris from 2011 (45649U) ([N2YO page](https://www.n2yo.com/satellite/?s=45649])

 Cosmos 1859 is travelling at 7.163 km/s.
-This kind of jives with the suspected velocity of the object but a bit off.
+This kind of jives with the suspected velocity of the object.
 Thorad debris is in LEO and travelling at 7.34 km/s, so it jives.
 Fregat is 7.78 km/s @ LEO as well.
 The fact one object is inactive and the other 2 potentials are debris means they won't show up in the active satellite list.

 Using older TLEs (closer to the accuracy of April 8th), Fregat appears out of play.
+Cosmos 1859 remains a likely candidate.
+Thorad debris as well.

 ## Summary